serdarklc/serdarklc/README.md

 SDET.
 QA Automation Engineer.
 ---------

-Experienced SDET specializing in developing and implementing automated testing solutions using Python, Selenium, and Pytest.
-Focused on delivering high-quality software and improving the testing process.
+Software Development Engineer in Test (SDET) with a focus on developing and implementing automated testing solutions.
+Skilled in scripting languages such as Java and experienced in using testing frameworks such as Selenium and Cypress.
+Adept in test case design, test execution, and bug reporting.
+Committed to ensuring high-quality software delivery and improving the overall testing process.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [serdar.kiliq@gmail.com](mailto:serdar.kiliq@gmail.com)
 * 🚀  I'm currently working on [Herakles](http://theherakles.com/)
-* 🧠  I'm learning cypress and javascript
+* 🧠  I'm learning Cypress and Javascript
 * 🤝  I'm open to collaborating on I’m looking for help with Appium mobile testin
 * ⚡  I'm QA Engineer with experienced like Project Manager and Business Analyst!